cjdoherty/inspec_training_courses/InSpec-Developer-Course/README.md

 `cd ~/learn-inspec`  [or from Windows cmd prompt: `cd Desktop/learn-inspec`]

 ### 7.4.1.
 Run Vagrant to install the Virtual Environment
-Navigate to the `InSpec 102 Dev` folder and run the following command:
+Navigate to the `InSpec-Developer-Course` folder and run the following command:
 `$ vagrant up`

 Wait for vagrant to finish standing up the virtual environments.

 ### 7.4.2.
 Setup network in VirtualBox
-Open VirtualBox and shut down the 3 vm's that were created `workstation`, `target`, `target-centos6`.
+Open VirtualBox and power off the 3 VM's that were created `workstation`, `target`, `target-centos6`.

 Open Preference settings for VirtualBox (**not** the settings for the VM's)
 - Go to the network tab